- Download our Moving to the Netherlands Guide (PDF)

 - 1920s and 30s: The Netherlands experiences a period of economic growth and cultural flourishing known as the ‘Roaring Twenties’.

-- 1940: During World War II, the Netherlands is invaded and occupied by Nazi Germany, resulting in significant loss of life and destruction, including the deportation and murder of more than 100,000 Dutch Jews.
+- 1940: During World War II, the Netherlands is invaded and occupied by Nazi Germany, resulting in significant loss of life and destruction.
+The Dutch Resistance plays a vital role, providing intelligence to the Allies, sabotaging German infrastructure, and aiding persecuted populations.

 - 1949: Previously occupied by Japan during World War II, The Dutch East Indies gains independence as Indonesia after a four-year struggle against Dutch colonial authorities.